 The profound depth of the work of Indian born artist, Thakor Patel, rendered with a dose of purity, clarity and precision of intent can be described as “an encounter of rhythm and tension on a spatial field where only the quintessential elements abide in harmony.”

 Thakor introduces color by incessantly splattering finely composed brush loads of paint onto his carefully chosen ground resulting in a build-up of rich, dense and mellifluous colors deftly orchestrated in esthetically pleasing geometric and organic shapes.

-Thakor’s ability allow the viewer to leap into the expanse of his enigmatic colors in his paintings can be attributed to his ingenious deployment of the principles from the color field painting movement, particularly the following;
+Thakor Patel’s rare ability which allows the viewer to leap into the expanse of his enigmatic colors in his paintings can be attributed to his ingenious deployment of the principles from the color field painting movement, particularly the following;

-making his paintings less about the actual process of making the work
+• making his paintings less about the actual process of doing the work

 The latter’s gigantic sculptures, many of which have carved apertures and cavities, often alluding to and playing with dualities, e.g. earth and sky; darkness and light; good and evil; spirit and matter; male and female; body and soul are simplistically rendered.
 However, they possess an overwhelming calmness, peace and tranquility that one feels in the presence of the chimerical paintings of Thakor Patel.

 In a work completed by Nya’ in 1998 entitled “Victims of Faith,” 62 x 35 inches (157.48 x 88.9 cm, 2003), Thakor’s influence is keenly perceptible.
 Grounded on carefully treated Belgian linen which was bolstered by exposing it to a naked flame before the priming course was prudently initiated, Nya’ used highly contrasting colors reminiscent of Thakor’s canvases to accentuate the essential elements without obstructing the harmony and cadence of the composition.